Max-OSSoftware/react-calculator/README.md

 ## Description

-This freecodecamp certification project is a calculator built using React.js and Tailwind CSS.
+This freecodecamp challenge for the certification project is a calculator built using React.js and Tailwind CSS.
 It's designed to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
 This calculator handles decimal inputs and can process a sequence of operations.

 ## Features